 It wasn’t until the Constitution (42nd Amendment) 1976 was implemented that the word “socialist” was introduced into the Preamble.
 Two years later, the Constitution (44th Amendment Act) 1978 was implemented and the right to property ceased to be a fundamental right.

 Dr Ambedkar did not believe that a capitalist parliamentary democracy was ideal.
 The Directive Principles of State Policy which are in Part IV of the Constitution are not as Dr Ambedkar would have liked them.
 These come under Articles 36 to 51.
 The Directive Principles guide the State in making welfare-oriented laws.
 However, Article 37 states that these directives are not enforceable in a court of law.
 It is therefore a toothless tiger.
 These principles are but a show of socialism and in reality mere capitalist ventures.

 In fact, Dr Ambedkar was not able to bring in his revolutionary state socialism in the Constitution.
-We know the political situation that came in the way .
-Dr Ambedkar did not have the majority support.
+We know the political situation that came in the way.
+Dr Ambedkar did not have the support of the majority.
 The Bahujan community of the time was not literate or aware.
 But today, the community is educated and also aware.
 It would be a good thing if they were to now begin a movement to demand the inclusion of state socialism in the Constitution.

 Translation: Maitreyee; copy-editing: Anil